Spandau Prison: The Spandau Seven

 The prisoners, still subject to the petty personal rivalries and battles for prestige that characterized Nazi party politics, divided themselves into groups: Albert Speer and Rudolf Hess were the loners, generally disliked by the others – the former for his admission of guilt and repudiation of Hitler at the Nuremberg trials, the latter for his antisocial personality and perceived mental instability.
-The two former Grand admirals, Erich Raeder and Karl Dönitz, stayed together, despite their heated mutual dislike.
+The two former grand admirals, Erich Raeder and Karl Dönitz, stayed together, despite their heated mutual dislike.
 This situation had come about when Dönitz replaced Raeder as Commander in Chief of the German navy in 1943.
 Baldur von Schirach and Walther Funk were described as "inseparable".
 Konstantin von Neurath was, being a former diplomat, amiable and amenable to all the others.

 Despite the length of time they spent with each other, remarkably little progress was made in the way of reconciliation.
 A notable example was Dönitz's dislike of Speer being steadfastly maintained for his entire 10-year sentence, with it only coming to a head during the last few days of his imprisonment.
 Dönitz always believed that Hitler had named him as his successor due to Speer's recommendation, which had led to Dönitz being tried at Nuremberg (Speer always denied this).

-There is also a collection of medical reports concerning Baldur von Schirach, Albert Speer, and Rudolf Hess made during their confinement at Spandau which have survived.
+There has also survived a collection of medical reports concerning Baldur von Schirach, Albert Speer, and Rudolf Hess made during their confinement at Spandau.

 Albert Speer

 Erich Raeder and Karl Dönitz

 "The Admiralty", as the other prisoners referred to Dönitz and Raeder, were often teamed together for various tasks.
 Raeder, with a liking for rigid systems and organization, designated himself as chief librarian of the prison library, with Dönitz as his assistant.
 Each designed their own sleeve insignia for both chief librarian (a silver book) and assistant chief librarian (a gold book) which were woven with the appropriate colored thread.
 Both men often withheld themselves from the other prisoners, with Dönitz claiming for his entire ten years in prison that he was still the rightful head of the German state (he also got one vote in the 1954 West German presidential election), and Raeder having contempt for the insolence and lack of discipline endemic in his nonmilitary fellow prisoners.
 Despite preferring to stay together, the two of them continued their wartime feud and argued most of the time over whether Raeder's battleships or Dönitz's U-boats were responsible for losing the war.
 This feud often resulted in fights.
-After Dönitz's release in 1956 he wrote two books, one on his early life, My Ever-Changing Life, and one on his time as an admiral, Ten Years and Twenty Days.
+After Dönitz's release in 1956, he wrote two books, one on his early life, My Ever-Changing Life, and one on his time as an admiral, Ten Years and Twenty Days.
 Raeder, in failing health and seemingly close to death, was released in 1955 and died in 1960.